-Front cover image of Great Egret in flight courtesy of David Kleinert.
+Front cover photos from top, Loddon Falls, Great Egret in flight - courtesy David Kleinert, White Ibis eggs in nest - Gunbower Forest.

 This publication may be of assistance to you, but the North Central Catchment Management Authority and its employees do not guarantee that the publication is without flaw of any kind, or is wholly appropriate for your particular purposes and therefore disclaims all liability for any error, loss or other consequence which may arise from you relying on information in this publication.